dridk/QFontIcon/README.md

 You need a font file to use QFontIcon.
 You can for exemple download [font Awesome](http://fontawesome.io/) and add it in your project as a resource file.
-Then use the class as follow :
+Then use the class as follow.
+Load first the font file only one time.
+In the main.cpp in the most of the case.

         QFontIcon::addFont(":/fontawesome.ttf");

-        QIcon icon = QFontIcon::icon(0xf2b9);
+Then you can get icon from unicode as follow :

+        QAction * action = new QAction(QFontIcon::icon(0xf501));
+        // or using typedef FIcon definition
+        QAction * action = new QAction(FIcon(0x501));

 QFontIcon::icon(QChar) takes the unicode of the icon's caracter.
 You can get unicode name from [font Awesome](http://fontawesome.io/) website under icons menu.